SUMMER PHOTO 101

 Post Production and RAW Basics

-Class Size: four to ten student
+Class Size: four students maximum

 Course Expectations: Students are expected to print a minimum of 30 images per week during the course and are responsible for a minimum of two 8x12 enlargements for assignments, as well as providing weekly proof prints (4x6) for group discussion.